Kha1edze/Kha1edze.github.io/_pages/about.md

   - /about.html
 ---

-I'm an incoming graduate student from Monash University Malaysia.
-My research interest includes computer vision and machine learning.
+I'm an graduate student from Monash University Malaysia.

 You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).